SalemH-glitch/pharmacy-dilution-calculator/README.md

 ## 👨‍💻 About the Developer

-Built by **Salem Habtemichael** — Specialist IV Pharmacy Technician with 500+ hours of sterile compounding experience in the NICU and pediatric pharmacy at WVU Children's Hospital, currently applying that clinical domain knowledge to healthcare software engineering.
+Built by **Salem Hefeida**.
+I was a Specialist IV Pharmacy Technician with 500+ hours of sterile compounding experience in the pediatric pharmacy at WVU Children's Hospital, and I'm currently applying that expertise to healthcare software engineering.

 ### Skills Demonstrated in This Project